Jim Sturgess: Acting career

 In 2007, he was cast in Julie Taymor's musical Across the Universe, portraying Jude Feeny, a young man who travels to the US amid the raging throes of the late 1960s and falls in love with a sheltered American teenager, Lucy, played by Evan Rachel Wood.
 In 2008, he appeared in the historical drama The Other Boleyn Girl, in the supporting role of George Boleyn opposite Natalie Portman, Scarlett Johansson, and Eric Bana.
 He also played the male lead role of Ben Campbell in a film about five MIT students who, by counting cards, take Las Vegas casinos co-starring Kevin Spacey and Laurence Fishburne, in 21.

 In 2009, he played Gavin Kossef in Crossing Over, appearing with Harrison Ford, Ray Liotta, and Ashley Judd.
 Set in Los Angeles, the story revolves around immigrants from different countries and backgrounds who share a common bond: they are all desperately trying to gain legal-immigrant status.
-Also in 2009, he starred as Martin McGartlandin Kari Skogland's Fifty Dead Men Walking, alongside Ben Kingsley.
+Also in 2009, he starred as Martin McGartland in Kari Skogland's Fifty Dead Men Walking, alongside Ben Kingsley.

 Heartless, a film directed by Philip Ridley, premiered on 31 August 2009 at the London FrightFest Film Festival, a popular horror film festival.
 Sturgess appears as Jamie Morgan, a young man whose life has always been blighted by the large, heart-shaped port wine birthmark on his face and sells his soul to the devil.
-Jim Sturgess won the Best Actor Award at the 2010 Fantasporto Film Festival for his role.
+Sturgess won the Best Actor Award at the 2010 Fantasporto Film Festival for his role.

 In 2010, Sturgess starred in the film The Way Back, directed by Peter Weir and based on a true story.
 The character Sturgess plays is based on Sławomir Rawicz, a young Polish officer who escaped from a Russian gulag during World War II.
 Also in 2010, he did voice-over work based on the children's book series Guardians of Ga'Hoole by Kathryn Lasky, in which he voiced Soren, the main protagonist of director Zack Snyder's 3-D animated feature film Legend of the Guardians: The Owls of Ga'Hoole.